 Ticks are external parasites that attach to and feed on the blood of their hosts.
 In North America, there are at least eight species of ticks that routinely feed on dogs.
 These same ticks can also affect humans.

 Ticks are increasing in prevalence.
-In 2014, the Companion Animal Parasite Council announced that tick territories were expected to expand and that tick-borne diseases would pose a higher threat to pets over time.
+In 2021, the Companion Animal Parasite Council announced that tick territories were expected to expand and that tick-borne diseases would pose a higher threat to pets over time.
+Warmer weather and longer seasons for tick reproduction will also play a role in this expansion.

 01 of 05

 Ticks Carry Disease

 Ticks are known vectors for some potentially dangerous diseases.
 Not all ticks transmit disease, but the threat is real.
-The symptoms of most tick-borne diseases include fever and lethargy, though some can also cause weakness, lameness, joint swelling and/or anemia.
+The symptoms of most tick-borne diseases include loss of appetite and lethargy, though some can also cause lameness, swollen lymph nodes and joint swelling.

 02 of 05

 Ticks Are Experts at Finding Hosts

 Ticks are hardwired to sense motion, body heat, and carbon dioxide (which is exhaled by animals).
 They hide out in tall grasses, brush, and similar areas, waiting for a good host to approach.
 That's when they climb aboard.
 Once on the host, the tick finds a place to attach its mouth parts.
 The tick drinks the host's blood until it becomes engorged.
 It is during this time that dangerous pathogens can enter the host's bloodstream.

 03 of 05